Captain Marvel (Mar-Vell): 2010s

-During the war with the Chaos King, Mar-Vell and several deceased members of the Avengers return from the dead.
+During the "Chaos War" event, Mar-Vell and several deceased members of the Avengers return from the dead.
 He takes leadership of the group, helping protect several civilians and the comatose bodies of the main Avengers from chaos demons.
-He is impaled from behind by the Grim Reaper and is killed once more.
+Mar-Vell is impaled from behind by the Grim Reaper and is killed once more.

 Some time later, Kree mystics resurrect Mar-Vell using a piece of the M'Kraan Crystal and a portion of the Phoenix Force.
 Controlling his mind, they use Captain Marvel against the Avengers.
-The Vision frees Mar-Vell, who sacrifices himself to save the Kree from the Phoenix Force, which threatens Hala when it seeks to reclaim its missing energy.
+Mar-Vell is freed by Vision and sacrifices himself to save the Kree from the Phoenix Force, which threatens Hala while seeking to reclaim its missing energy.

 Powers and abilities

 Due to his Kree physiology which had evolved to cope with the heavier gravity of home planet Hala, Mar-Vell was significantly stronger and more durable than a normal human.
 As a soldier, he was trained in all forms of Kree combat, possessed a superior knowledge of tactics, and was equipped with a device called a "universal beam" (or "uni-beam"); which was at first a handheld pistol before Mar-Vell converted it into a wrist-mounted device capable of projecting energy, emitting beams of pure darkness, and controlling magnetism.

-When manipulated by "Zo" (actually Zarek, the Kree Imperial Minister), Mar-Vell became greatly enhanced, having his physical abilities augmented to the point of crushing the hardest substance known to the Kree, and gained the ability to generate illusions, teleport to anywhere in the universe and fly at faster-than-light speeds.
+When manipulated by "Zo" (actually Zarek, the Kree Imperial Minister), Mar-Vell became greatly enhanced, having his physical abilities augmented to the point of crushing the hardest substance known to the Kree, and gained the ability to generate illusions, teleport to anywhere in the universe, and fly at faster-than-light speeds.
 With the exception of strength, these abilities are lost when Mar-Vell gains the nega-bands, which convert Mar-Vell's psionic energy into greater strength, durability, speed, flight and enabled him to exist unprotected in deep outer space.
 Following the photon ray treatments, Mar-Vell was able to absorb solar energy to further increase his strength.
 By using solar energy, Mar-Vell was able to recover faster than an average human being.
 After his encounter with Eon, Mar-Vell used solar energy to fly, leaving a sparkling trail of photons in his wake.

 Once named the "Protector of the Universe" by Eon, Mar-Vell gained "cosmic awareness", which allowed him to detect direct threats and perceive changes in the universe.
 This awareness was also used internally, and alerted Mar-Vell to his terminal cancer.